-We teach German on 7 levels ranging from A0 to C2 - as defined by the Common European Reference Framework (CERF).
-German courses in Berlin run on all 7 levels all year round: so no matter what level you are on right now, you can start any Monday you like.
+We teach German on all levels ranging from beginners to advanced (levels as defined by the Common European Reference Framework: A = elementary, B = intermediate, C = advanced).
+German courses at the GLS German Language school in Berlin run on all levels all year round: so no matter what level you are on right now, you can start any Monday you like.
 A placement test - consisting of a written and an oral part on your first Monday - will make sure that you will be learning with others of a similar level.

 - How good is your German right now?
-Test yourself online!
+Test your German online!

 How long does it take to learn German?*

 |A1||You understand and can answer simple questions||ca. 160||8 weeks||5 weeks|

 |A2||You are able to participate in everyday conversations||ca. 160||8 weeks||5 weeks||telc A2**|

 |B1||You can read and write simple texts without errors.||ca. 160||8 weeks||5 weeks||telc B1**|